gabrielpc1190/unifi_fail2ban_debian9/README.md

 action = iptables-multiport[name="unifi", port="8443,8080"]
 ```
 Check the ignoreip, that's an IP that will be ignored by the fail2ban, it will never be blocked.
-Make sure to edit the fields based on your specific case, on my case, I want to block any IP address failing more than 4 times in 300 seconds (5 minutes) for 3600 seconds (1 hour)
+Make sure to edit the fields based on your specific case, on my case, I want to block any IP address failing more than 4 times in 300 seconds (5 minutes) for 3600 seconds (1 hour).
+Set the port = 22 to any port that you use for your ssh daemon.

 # Restart Fail2ban to apply changes above.
 ```